tomeko/samd21_usbcdc_reboot/README.md

 ## Bootloader

-Since I used a SAMD21 I used the [arduino-core bootloader](https://github.com/arduino/ArduinoCore-samd/tree/master/bootloaders/zero) for the MK-Zero board.
+Since I used a SAMD21 I used the [ArduinoCore-samd bootloader](https://github.com/arduino/ArduinoCore-samd/tree/master/bootloaders/zero) for the MK-Zero board.

 You need to make some small changes in the `Makefile`:
   - add `CRYSTALLESS` to the extra definitions.